infor-design/enterprise-wc/src/ids-progress/README.md

 ## Description

 Displays feedback about a system process.
-Best for showing feedback about a system process that is not related to the current view.
-The IDS Progress component is a simple wrapper around a standard HTMLElement that is styled with Infor branding, and contains some additional API that makes it easy to set progress, label, and other functionality.
+It is best for showing feedback about a system process to show an unspecified wait time or display the length of a running process.
+The IDS progress indicator is a simple web component and the value can be set with the `value` setting/attribute.

 ## Use Cases

-- Create standalone progresss
-- Create progresss, each with different styling to provide context for actions that are disabled, audible label, max and value.
+- Showing feedback about a running system proces

 ## Terminology

 - Progress: A standard basic progress element.
-It can set to max and value.
+It can set to a max and value.
-- Label: HTMLLabelElement to keep matching with HTMLProgressElement.
-Make sure the progress label has a meaningful relative to progress.
+- Label: A label web component element to label the process being shown.
+Make sure the progress label is meaningful relative to progress.

 ## Features (With Code Samples)